finnvonheesen/quote-builder-llm-benchmark/README.md

-🚀 Quote-Builder LLM Benchmark
+# Quote-Builder LLM Benchmark

 This repository benchmarks Large Language Models (LLMs) on their ability to generate secure and functional backend code.
 Each model receives the same coding task — to implement a minimal authentication API in Flask — and the generated solutions are automatically tested using a standardized pytest suite.

-🧩 Benchmark Overview
+# Benchmark Overview

-Goal:
+## Goal:
 Evaluate how well different LLMs generate secure, correct, and efficient Python code for backend tasks.

 Each run performs:

-✅ Automatic generation of code from a consistent prompt
+✅ Automatic generation of code from a consistent prompt (prompt_authapi.txt)

 ✅ Security & correctness testing with pytest

 ✅ Result logging in a SQLite database for easy comparison

-⚙️ How to Run the Benchmark
+# How to Run the Benchmark

-# 1. Install dependencies
+## 1. Install dependencies
 pip install -r requirements-tests.txt

-# 2. Run the benchmark
+## 2. Run the benchmark
 python run_benchmark.py

-This will:
+# This will:

 Execute tests/test_auth_api.py once for every candidate file in /candidates